Page Editor: Paul Neate

-Currently there are 11 local volunteers in the Glenridding/Patterdale First Responder Group.
-We train in the evening once a month (usually third Monday), and we are actively seeking additional volunteers.
-If you are interested in volunteering or would like more information, please contact Paul Neate (Team Leader) on 01768482284.
+Currently there are 10 local volunteers in the Glenridding/Patterdale First Responder Group.
+We train in the evening once a month (usually third Monday) and are always seeking additional volunteers).